-If you meet the LTD Health Insurance eligibility requirements described on page 24, your medical coverage protection under the LTD Health Insurance plan begins after you satisfy the long term disability plan's eligibility waiting period (five years of continuous County service OR total disability as a result of a work-related injury or illness).
+If you meet the LTD Health Insurance eligibility requirements described on page 27 and above, your medical coverage protection under the LTD Health Insurance plan begins after you satisfy the long-term disability plan's eligibility waiting period (five years of continuous County service OR total disability as a result of a work-related or active military service-related injury or illness).
+When you are in the process of filing a claim, or have filed a claim for long-term disability benefits, you must continue to pay for your medical premiums (maintain continuous coverage) until you are approved for LTD Health Insurance.
+LTD Health Insurance benefits begin when you start receiving LTD benefits.
+Failure to maintain continuous coverage will end your eligibility for LTD Health Insurance.